aayushipriyam11/Supermarket_billing/README.md

 - For receipt generation  for the customer/buyers the details like product code and quantity has to be entered and the total bill after the discounts(if any) will be calculated and displayed.

 ---

+#  Working & Demonstration
+As a guide a txt file named Working_demo with the proper images of input and output has been added in the repository.

+---